Buying Life Insurance For Your Parents: The Top Tips

 My key point…

 Make sure you have an open mind when buying life insurance for your parents.
-Every company underwrites (different health questions) their offers for insurance differently.
+It matters what is written in the policy, the “black and white” so to speak.
+Every insurance company underwrites their offers for insurance differently.
 If your parents have a rocky medical history, many household names cherry pick the cream of the crop and shove the average health case into a decline or guaranteed issue policy if they have one.

 Take charge of that situation by looking at insurers that you may not have ever heard of previously.
 They often offer you very competitive rates and aren’t discriminating against your parents because of their picky underwriting.

-Remember, all this advertisement of these household names is passed on to the policyholders.
+Remember, all the advertisement of these household names is passed on to the policyholders.
 How many millions does State Farm, Colonial Penn, Allstate, Farmers for example actually pass on to you?

 That is how it really works.

 There are all kinds of good quality companies your parents have access to with financials beyond these household names.
 Companies like A.M.
 Best do financial condition ratings of the different insurers and publish that data for consumers.
-You know how many years in life insurance business each company has etc. This shows the real trust factor, not a fancy, high paid spokesman or actor telling you about ABC insurance company.
+Find out how many years in life insurance business each company has etc. This shows the real a reliability factor, not a fancy, high paid spokesman or actor telling you about ABC insurance company.

 If you want the best opportunity to get the most affordable life insurance for your parents that you can count on, don’t limit yourself to household names.